Genetic studies on Sami

 Genetic studies on Sami is the genetic research that have been carried out on the Sami people.
 The Sami languages belong to the Uralic languages family of Eurasia.

-Siberian origins are still visible in the Sámi, Finns and other populations of the Finno-Ugric language family.
+Siberian origins are still visible in the Sámi and most of the other populations of the Finno-Ugric language family.

 An abundance of genes has journeyed all the way from Siberia to Finland.
 As late as the Iron Age, people with a genome similar to that of the Sámi people lived much further south in Finland compared to today.
 The first study on the DNA of the ancient inhabitants of Finland has been published, with results indicating that a copious number of Siberian genetic variants are present in modern Sami populations.

-Genetic material from remains associated with Neo-Siberians has been found in the inhabitants of the Kola Peninsula from as far back as approximately 4,000 years ago, later spreading also to Finland.
+Genetic material from remains associated with Neo-Siberians has been found in the inhabitants of the Kola Peninsula from as far back as approximately 3,500 years ago, later spreading also to Finland.
 The study also corroborates the assumption that people genetically similar to the Sámi lived much further south than currently.
 Neo-Siberian populations diverged from East Asian people >11,000 years ago and expanded into Siberia, where they mixed with and replaced the previous Paleosiberian peoples.
 The spread of early Neo-Siberian ancestry westwards may be associated with the dispersal of Uralic languages.

 The genetic samples compared in the study were collected from human bones found in a 3,500-year-old burial place in the Kola Peninsula and the 1,500-year-old lake burial site at Levänluhta in South Ostrobothnia, Finland.
 All of the samples contained identical Siberian genes.